Financial Education Innovation Fund Grant

 When will grantees receive the funds?

 Grant payments will be disbursed upon receipt of proper submission of W-9 form, Standard Contract/Terms and Conditions, and Contractor Authorized Signatory Listing form.
-Required forms will be provided by Treasury with award notification.
+Required forms will be provided by Treasury with the award notification.
 Only the forms provided will be accepted.

 What are the criteria and restrictions for how I can use the grant funds?